cookiekeks7/1/README.md

-It's just something personal to have all my websites in one place.
+It's just something personal to have my websites in one place.